 The Intern Model Explained

-The technology wasn’t special.
-I used the same AI tools available to everyone—ChatGPT, Claude, standard automation platforms.
-The companies in Chapter 1 that failed their AI pilots had access to identical technology, often with larger budgets.
+That system—the one I described in the last chapter—processes 72,000 customer messages a month across SMS, email, Facebook Messenger, and Instagram DMs.
+In one 90-day period, the workflows I designed booked $700,000 in new contracts for a client.
+And the technology wasn’t special.
+I used the same tools available to everyone—ChatGPT, Claude, standard automation platforms.
+The companies whose pilots failed had access to identical technology, often with larger budgets.

 The difference was the operating model.